UPDATE: As of 3/1/2018, the Public Policy Associate position has been filled. Thank you for your interest in working with CPR.

 How to Apply

-Please send a cover letter, resume, two writing samples, and three professional references to Alison Barkoff, Director of Advocacy, at firstname.lastname@example.org, with “Application for Policy Associate” in the subject line.
+Please send a cover letter, resume, two writing samples, and three professional references to Alison Barkoff, Director of Advocacy, at email@example.com, with “Application for Policy Associate” in the subject line.
 Applications will be accepted and reviewed immediately.
 The position will remain open until filled.
 The Center is an equal opportunity employer and highly values diversity in its staff.
-Persons with disabilities and people who are members of minority groups are strongly encouraged to apply.
+Persons with disabilities, people of color, and people from other diverse background are strongly encouraged to apply.